 This is the best birthday present Ive ever had, Houston said in a statement released by UGA.
 I had almost reached the point where I thought this situation would never end.
 When I got the call, I broke down and cried for about 30 minutes.
 I had that much emotion stored up and it felt good to get it out.
 Im ready now to show what I can do.

-I hope that all student-athletes will take note of this case and use extreme caution when taking supplements or medications of any kind, ensuring beforehand that they are safe and permissible.
+Courson added: I hope that all student-athletes will take note of this case and use extreme caution when taking supplements or medications of any kind, ensuring beforehand that they are safe and permissible, said Courson.

-Its unlikely that Houston will immediately be a factor on the offensive line, at least when preseason practice begins next Thursday.
+It's unlikely that Houston will immediately be a factor on the offensive line, at least when preseason practice begins next Thursday.
+He did not participate in spring practice this year.
 He finished spring practice of 2012 as the first-team right tackle, a spot that John Theus took when he arrived later that year.
 Since then, Houston has only been working out periodically with the team, and he likely has dropped weight through the surgeries.

 Every Georgia offensive lineman who started or saw significant action returns this season, so Houston will have a lot of competition to leapfrog in order to climb the depth chart.
 But at this point, he is simply happy to be eligible.